Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 @subsection occt_de_wrapper_3_4 Priority of Vendors

 DE session is able to work with several vendors with the same supported CAD format.
-To choose the preffered vendor for the each format you should use a special priority list.
+To choose the preffered vendor for each format, use a special priority list.

-If high priority vendors provider is not supported, the transfer operation is needed (write/read), then the next vendor will be chosen.
+If the high priority vendor's provider is not supported, a transfer operation is needed (write/read), then the next vendor will be chosen.

 @subsubsection occt_de_wrapper_3_4_1 Priority of Vendors.
-Sample.
-Code.
+Code sample

 ~~~~{.cpp}
   Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();